Skip to content →

 Opinionated software

-Productivity software should be opinionated.
-It's the only way the product can truly do the heavy lifting for you.
+Productivity software needs to be opinionated.
+It's the only way the product can truly do the heavy lifting.
 Flexible software lets everyone invent their own workflows, which eventually creates chaos as teams scale.

 Create momentum – don't sprint

-We should find a cadence and routine of working.
-In cycles, we decide priorities and assign responsibilities.
-Our goal is to maintain a healthy momentum with our teams, not rush towards the end.
+Find a cadence and routine of working.
+In cycles, you can decide priorities and assign responsibilities.
+The goal is to maintain a healthy momentum with your teams, not to rush towards the end.

 Meaningful direction